R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 #### A.3.h Timer scheduling

+- As such, authorship of the broadcast will be superuser's and all other users logged to the server will not be able to block the (rather annoying) message every ten minutes using `mesg n`.
+More information on this command may be found at `man 1 mesg`.

 ##### A.3.h.1 Cron scheduling

 The project document clearly states that "At server startup, the script will display [...] every 10 minutes".
 However, one would not err by much if he or she should programa a periodic timer to execute at *fixed* minutes of the clock, in intervals of ten minutes.
 If one accepts this *sleight of hand*, **cron** offers an easier alternative to **systemd**'s **timer** service.

 **cron** is a *daemon*—a program that runs in the background but remains inactive until invoked—that executes scheduled commands. **cron** loads special *crontab* files into memory.
-Every minute henceforth, **cron** will execute those files marked to run at that specific moment.
+Every minute henceforth, **cron** wakes and will execute those files marked to run at that specific moment.
 User *crontab* files (named after accounts in `/etc/passwd`) are located in a "user spool area" (`/var/spool/cron/crontabs/`).
 There also exists a "system-wide spool" comprising file `/etc/crontab` and the contents of the `/etc/cron.d/` folder.
 There are some differences in the methods of user vs system-wide *crontab* files.
 - Unfortunately, the daemon sets up a different PATH variable, `/usr/bin:/bin`, leaving our monitoring script out.
-- Much more information is to be found at `man 1 crontab`, `man 5 crontab`, and `man 8 cron`.
+- Much more information is to be found at `man 1 crontab` and `man 8 cron`.

-We will program `root`'s **crontab** through option `-u`.
-- As such, authorship of the broadcast will be superuser's and all other users logged to the server will not be able to block the (rather annoying) message every ten minutes using `mesg n`.
-More information on this command may be found at `man 1 mesg`.
+1. A first solution is to set `roots`'s *crontab* file in the "user spool".
+Command `crontab`, specifying the user (`-u`) and set to edit (`-e`), will launch the editor specified by the VISUAL or EDITOR environment variables.
+After exiting from the editor, the modified *crontab* will be installed automatically.

+		crontab -u root -e

+and type at the bottom of the file that pops up
+> */10 * * * * /usr/local/sbin/monitoring.sh

+The first five fields stand for *minute*, *hour*, *day of month*, *month*, and *day of week*.
+Whenever the clock agrees with these, the trailing command will be executed.
+An asterisk stands for the range *first-last*, i.e., all.
+The first field includes `/10`, meaning *skip 10* over the range.
+- One can check the contents of *crontab* files in the "user spool area" with option `-l`: `crontab -l` for the current login, `crontab -l -u rtorrent` (§) for our hero.
+- *Crontab* syntax is best described in `man 5 crontab`.

+2. A second **cron** solution involves manually editing the system-wide *crontab*:

+		vi /etc/crontab (†)

+and attach a new instruction at the bottom of the file, after the example tests,
+> */10 * * * * root monitoring.sh

+Notice that this solution includes a sixth field with the intended user's login.
+Interestingly, the eighth line of the file is a PATH redefinition that includes our script's location, much simplifying the command.

+Additionally, **cron** checks each minute to see if its spool directory's modification time (or the modification time on `/etc/crontab`) has changed, and if it has, **cron** will then examine the modification time on all *crontabs* and reload those which have changed.
+Thus **cron** need not be restarted whenever a *crontab* file is modified.

+---

+### A.4 Setting a WordPress website

+Our virtual machine would be quite useless without a purpose.
+So let's make it four times worthy with as many installed services.

+---

+### A.5 The final signature

+Power off the machine, **never again** to restart it.

+The final stage of **Born2beroot** is to compute a checksum out of the machine's *VirtualBox Disk Image*, and *push* this result into the project repository for evaluation.
+We are instructed to use the SHA-1 algorithm and to leave the signature in a text file named `signature.txt`.
+(In a real world case, we would not employ SHA-1, cryptographically deprecated more than a decade ago, and the checksum file itself should also be signed for proof against tampering with some sort of public key.)

+Navigate to the folder where the VM is lodged, `/System/Volumes/Data/sgoinfre/Perso/rtorrent/` (§), and locate the image.
+It will be a chunky file ending with the `.vdi` extension, in my case `Born2beroot_Debian12.1.0.vdi` (§).

+		sha1sum Born2beroot_Debian12.1.0.vdi` > signature.txt (§)

+The output's format will resemble
+> XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX   Born2beroot_Debian12.1.0.vdi
+- An alternative to the `sha1sum` command is the `shasum` Perl script, which falls back to SHA-1 as its default algorithm.
+- Check manuals `man 1 sha1sum` and `man 1 shasum`.

+Verifying the integrity of the virtual machine—**do not** power the machine as *any* change in its content, however slim, will alter any subsequent checksums from the evaluators—is as easy as running

+		sha1sum -c signature.txt

+Move `signature.txt` to the **empty** folder where **git** cloned the project, and finish the ordeal.

+Congratulations!

+---

+## B. Preparing for the project defense